Your Reliable Rigid PCB Manufacturer in China

 To know more difference between Rigid and Flex PCB please watch the video

 You can reduce your rigid PCB cost in various ways.
-Such as:
+Here are some examples:

 - Simplify the configuration